GWK (car): Pre-war

+Post-war

 Grice left the company in 1920 to start the unsuccessful Unit car company leaving Wood and Keiller in charge.
 They re-introduced the pre-war model, now called the Type E, and a further 82 were made largely from left over parts.
 A new model, the Type F was introduced in 1919 and was front-engined with a 1368 cc four-cylinder engine, still by Coventry-Simplex, with shaft drive to the friction disc at the rear.
-It was not a good seller partly because of the noise from the transmission.
+It was not a good seller partly because of the noise from the transmission; the power of the larger engine was more than the friction drive design could accommodate.
 The Type H overcame most of the drive line problems but suffered from the reputation of its predecessor.
-About 1700 of the Types F and H were made between 1919 and 1926.
+About 1,700 of the Types F and H were made between 1919 and 1926.

 The company had not given up on the rear-engined idea and a new car, the Type J, appeared in 1922 but only a few were sold.
 It had a bonnet and radiator very similar to the front-engined cars.
 The final car, the type G of 1930 was also rear-engined, with the engine behind the rear axle, only a few were made.

 GWK's greatest days were before World War 1 and after 1918 financial success eluded them.
 They went into temporary liquidation in 1922 and Wood and Keiller left but Grice returned in 1923.
 No cars seem to have been made between 1926 and 1930 and very few of the Type G were produced.
 The company finally closed in 1931 with the Cordwallis factory being used by Streamline Cars Ltd and later Marendaz.

-GWK also sold an imported Belgian Imperia car between 1924 and 1928 as the British Imperia.
+GWK also sold an imported Belgian Impéria car between 1924 and 1928 as the British Imperia.
 There were plans to build the Imperia at Maidenhead but these came to nothing.